Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/troubleshooting_guide.rst

     | :fa:`linux` 64-bit Linux (easiest with a Debian-based distribution)
     | :fa:`th-list` A compiler for C++11 if building from source.
 Gcc 6.x and above has full C++11 support, and gcc 4.8 and above supports some but not all features.
 Zcash will not compile with versions of gcc lower than 4.8.
     | :fa:`database` At least 4GB of RAM to generate shielded transactions.
-    | :fa:`database` At least 8GB of RAM to successfully run all of of the tests.
+    | :fa:`database` At least 8GB of RAM to successfully run all of the tests.

 Zcash runs on port numbers that are 100 less than the corresponding Bitcoin port number.
 They are: